PrakratiMamtani01/PrakratiMamtani01/README.md

 **About Me**

-- 🔍 I'm interested in Software Developer, UI/UX designer, and Digital Marketing role.
-- 🔭 I’m currently working on Figma to produce designs and mockups for UI/UX portfolio case studies.
-- 🌱 I'm an undergraduate at New York University Abu Dhabi in my penultimate year for Computer Science with a minor in Interactive Media and Applied Mathematics.
-To expand my knowledge I've developed various projects using React, Flutter and other technologies.
-I've also been an assistant in several researches and secured an internship role at a Fintech start-up Zywa.
+- 🌱 I'm an undergraduate at New York University Abu Dhabi in my last year for Computer Science with a minor.
+- 🔍 I'm an aspiring Product Manager with a background in Software Engineering.
+- 🔭 Consistency drives me; I have recently completed a 30 days design challenge creating UI design for variety of things starting from login-page to boarding passes.
+- 📌 Currently, I’m exploring the product management space, learning how to translate user needs into product strategies, prioritize features, and balance technical feasibility with business impact.
 - ⚡ I'm a life-long learner, always seeking to improve my skills and stay updated with the latest technologies.
 I love taking on new challenges and exploring different areas of tech.
 - 💻 I have experience in full-stack development, working with technologies like React, Angular, Node.js, Flutter, APIs, and MongoDB.
 I enjoy creating dynamic, responsive, and user-friendly web applications that solve real-world problems.
 - ⚡ Fun fact: you can find myself practising dance moves in front of any mirror.